Keenan-Wood/LAMMPSStructures-1/README.md

 ● Modular, object-oriented programming in python
 ● Thorough exception handling - Writing robust code
-● Useful and concise documentation with standard formatting ● Tutorial creation using markdown and Jupyter notebooks ● Analyzing and expand upon code written by others
+● Useful and concise documentation with standard formatting ● Analyzing and expand upon code written by others
 ● Interfacing with large open-source simulation software ● Simulation validation using problems with analytical solutions